mshahat/TIBCO_PSG18_API-led/labs/event-processing-lab1/README.md

 The Labs need an Ubuntu VM with the needed software installed.
-Instructions and download link is on the [repo home page](https://github.com/mshahat/TIBCO_PSG18_API-led)
+Instructions and download link is on the [repo home page](https://github.com/mshahat/TIBCO_PSG18_API-led) or you might have decided to install the software on your labtop.

 * TIBCO Business Events, Enterprise Edition 5.5
 * Apache Kafka kafka_2.11-1.0.2.tgz